michaelfecher/arch-vagrant-with-cntlm/README.md

 Using an Arch Linux VM behind a (corporate) proxy?
 This solution provides an automated way to setup the CNTLM proxy from Windows, based on PowerShell, Vagrant and CNTLM (Windows/Linux).
 You only have to adapt the CNTLM template with general settings and of course the Vagrant provisioning phase.
-The forking of this repo is strictly allowed and necessary, because you want to provide the adapted CNTLM template and the binaries of CNTLM (Windows/Linux) to your users, without downloading it by themselves.
+The forking of this repo is _strictly recommended_ and necessary, because you want to provide the adapted CNTLM template and the binaries of CNTLM (Windows/Linux) to your users, without downloading it by themselves.

 # Why should someone do this?
 Because you like to work with Linux on your work-related machine, but can not use it natively, because of all the corporate stuff like Outlook, Office.. (yawn).
-Even also the setup of CNTLM is very disgusting and is error-prone.
+Even also the setup of CNTLM is very disgusting and error-prone.
 If a lot of developers in a department or company want or will have to use Linux in VM, this approach will save a lot of time.

 # Prerequisites
 Ok, it's not as pain free as someone may expected.
 Of course you will need some temporary admin rights on Windows or at least someone who can do that for you for installing the following stuff.

 ## Git (Optional)
 If you don't have access to git, then get yourself a portable version of [GitEye](https://www.collab.net/downloads/giteye).
 The application won't need any admin rights to install.